SSDI for Gig Workers and Freelancers

 Frequently Asked Questions

-TL;DR: Gig workers and freelancers earn SSDI work credits through self-employment tax on Schedule SE.
+Gig workers and freelancers earn SSDI work credits through self-employment tax on Schedule SE.
 You need the same credits as traditional employees.
-The challenge: many gig workers underreport income or don't file Schedule SE, leaving them short on credits.
+The challenge is that many gig workers underreport income or don't file Schedule SE, leaving them short.

 How Gig Income Builds Credits?